Explore. Learn. Repeat.

 - My Next Move: Identifies interests and connects them to career fields.

 - StrengthsQuest: After taking this assessment, print your results and meet with a Career Advisor to discuss your top five talent themes and how to leverage your strengths.
-Cost: $10.
+Cost: $11.99 with a university email address.

 - Strong Interest Inventory: Provides a career profile and compares it to working professional.
 Meet with a Career Advisor for a referral and complete the assessment in 225 Nebraska Union.